neeleythere/scouts-grading/README.md

 ## Usage

 Designed to be quick and easy to use.
-With all additions, edits and removal of members/patrols done via an interface.
+With all additions, edits and removal of members/patrols done via a graphical interface.

 #### Creating Patrols
 A patrol is defined by a `Title and description` item: